skraftarcher/archerlabwebsite/content/People.md

 ## Former lab members
 Although we're sad not to work with them every day we're very proud of our former lab members and the amazing things they're doing now!

-*Kay Schlachter, former Research Associate*, is now at University of Florida persuing her PhD in Benthic Ecology

 *Hallie Blondiau, former STEM Prep Student*, is finishing her undergraduate degree at University of Louisiana Lafayette

-*Finella Campanino, former MSc Student*, is now at University of Florida pursuing her PhD in Benthic Community Ecology
+*Finella Campanino, former MSc Student*, is now at University of Florida pursuing her Ph.D. in Benthic Community Ecology

 *Haley Crawford, former REU Student*, recently finished their undergraduate degree at USF

 *Philina English, former Postdoctoral Researcher*, is now a Biologist with Fisheries and Oceans Canada

+*Grace Hancock, former Collections Assistant*, is now pursuing her Ph.D. at Virginia Institute of Marine Science

 *Matthew Heyer, former Undergraduate Researcher*, is continuing his degree at Southeastern Louisiana University

 *Vance Hoff, former STEM Prep Student*, is continuing their undergraduate degree at LA Tech

 *Abigial Host, former Research Assistant*, is pursuing her MSc at University of Alaska, Fairbanks

+*Vanessa Lima, former REU Student*, is continuing their undergraduate degree at Univeristy of Miami

 *Tithalia Lockett, former REU Student*, is continuing her undergraduate degree at University of New Orleans

+*Lauren McDonald, former REU Student*, is continuing their  undergraduate degree at Iowa State University

 *Abhi Mohratra, former STEM Prep Student*, is continuing their associates degree at Baton Rouge Community College

+*Yanila Salas-Ortiz, former Ph.D.
+Student*, is now a chemist with Eli Lilly in Puerto Rico.

+*Kay Schlachter, former Research Associate*, is now at University of Florida pursuing her Ph.D. in Benthic Ecology

 *Samantha Schlegel, former REU Student*, recently finished up their undergraduate degree at University of Tampa and is now working in a Deep Sea Benthic Ecology Lab for the USGS in Gainsville.